mdhor/2021sp-final-project-mdhor/docs/index.rst

 The project can be split into four main workflows:

 * Developing pj-scraper, a library that will act as a simplified interface for scraping of prisjakt.no
-* Organizing the pipeline into Luigi Tasks, for organizing the workflow all the way from handling scraping to appending data in a Django database
+* Organizing the pipeline into Luigi Tasks, all the way from handling scraping to appending data in a Django database
-* Creating a Django database that will contain the historical data that has been scraped from prisjakt.no
+* Creating a Django database that will contain the data that has been scraped from prisjakt.no
 * Developing a simple Django web app to show a simple example of how the data can be used for analysis

 ----------------------------------